align-racing-uia/align_standard_library/README.md

 )
 ```
 To your `CMakeLists.txt`.
-Then run to download all libraries, run the current command in the main project folder:
+Then, to download all external libraries as well, run the current command in the main project folder:

 ```
 git submodule update --init --recursive